 EG: I grew up in the South Texas border town of Brownsville on a diet high in meat, meat, and more meat.
 It was what we considered to be part of our norteño heritage, as many of the people in my hometown came from a lineage of ranching families from Northern Mexico.
 But like many others from my hometown, I struggled with serious weight problems from an early age, reaching a whopping 310 pounds by the time I was in my early 20s.
 In addition to constantly spraining my ankles—because my ankles simply couldn’t handle all that weight—I suffered from a laundry list of other weight-related health problems like hypertension, sleep apnea, and severe shortness of breath after any small movement.
 It was after I started transitioning to a plant-centric diet that I was able to naturally reverse my declining health.

 WOV: ¡Salud! is such a gorgeous book with so many beautiful dishes.
-What’s your favorite Mexican recipe to prepare for the vegan inclined and die hard meat eater alike?
+What’s your favorite Mexican recipe to prepare for the vegan inclined and hardcore meat eater alike?

 WOV: Who is your culinary hero and why?